Atul Kumar (ophthalmologist): Achievements and positions

 Kumar is a specialist in diseases of the retina, vitreous and uvea and their management.
 His academic disciplines include Vitreoretinal surgery, Ophthalmic Lasers, Uveal diseases, Macular Hole surgery, anti-VEGF injections, Age Related Macular Degeneration, Retinal Detachment surgery, Myopic Traction Maculopathy, Pathological Myopia and Macular Hole Retinal Detachment.

 He is presently the Chief and Professor of Ophthalmology at Dr. Rajendra Prasad Centre for Ophthalmic Sciences, preceded in this post by Prof. Yog Raj Sharma.
-He is also commissioned as the Honorary Advisor in Ophthalmology to the Government of India (2016) and the Honorary Vitreo-Retinal Consultant to Armed Forces Medical Services from 2015-2018.
+He is also commissioned as the Honorary Advisor in Ophthalmology to the Government of India (2016) and the Honorary Vitreo-Retinal Consultant to Armed Forces Medical Services from 2015 to 2018.
 Under his leadership, AIIMS doctors announced India as free of the eye infection Trachoma in March 2017.
 This announcement came as a part of golden jubilee celebration of the institute.
 Kumar is steering the national efforts towards elimination of blindness by heading the WHO Collaborating Centre for Prevention of Blindness in SEARO.
 Kumar has been associated with several organizations and holds positions of responsibilities with many of them.

 Kumar is also a member of national and state ophthalmological societies in India and has held examiner positions in various medical examinations for graduates and postgraduates.
 He is presently the Chairman of the Advocacy Committee of All India Ophthalmological Society and the Honorary Editor of Indian Journal of Ophthalmology (IJO) on whose editorial board, he has been working previously.
 He has been a Past Chairperson of the Scientific Committee of Vitreo-Retinal Society of India (VRSI), a scientific organization of posterior-segment eye surgeons of India.